mt-support/tribe-ext-schedule-day-view/readme.txt

 == Description ==

 Activating this extension will replace The Events Calendar's Day View with a Schedule Day View.
-This is accomplished by doing a template override through a plugin instead of within your active theme.
+This is accomplished by doing a template override via filters instead of within your active theme.

-Schedule Day View displays a single day's events with the added context of All Day, Morning, Afternoon, and Evening; it also highlights events happening _right now._
+Schedule Day View displays a single day's events with the added context of All Day, Morning, Afternoon, and Evening; it also highlights the _right now_ time slots.

 == Installation ==